F01

 Calling (or invoking) a method transfers control from the calling code to the method, executes its body, and then returns control back to the caller.
 Methods can be invoked from other methods, loops, conditionals, or any context where they’re in scope.

-Invoking Methods from Start(): In this case, PlayIntroNarration() is invoked from Start(), so it runs automatically when the GameObject is initialized.
+Invoking Methods from Unity Events: In this example, PlayIntroNarration() is invoked inside Start(), so it runs automatically once when the GameObject is initialized.
+You could also call methods from Update() (to run every frame) or from other methods and events, depending on when you want the logic to execute.

 void Start()